scorpido74/azure-docs.nl-nl/articles/machine-learning/team-data-science-process/spark-advanced-data-exploration-modeling.md

         AND tip_amount < 25

-Deze codecel gebruikt de SQL-query om drie plots van de gegevens te maken.
+In deze tabelcel wordt de SQL-query gebruikt om de gegevens in drie grafieken te maken.

     # RUN THE CODE LOCALLY ON THE JUPYTER SERVER AND IMPORT LIBRARIES
     %%local